-Trump’s immigration separation policy: a civil rights, human rights issue
+Trump’s immigration family separation policy: A civil and human rights violation

-The world is pushing back against President Donald Trump’s “zero tolerance” immigration policy, which has resulted in separations of undocumented parents and children.
+The whole world from the pope to the agitating proletariat is pushing back against President Donald Trump’s “zero tolerance” immigration policy, which has resulted in separations of undocumented parents and children.
 “It will take more than the cries of babies to make President Trump back down,” according to CNN.

 June 18, U.N.
 High Commissioner for Human Rights Zeid Ra’ad Al Hussein voiced deep concern over the recently adopted U.S. border policy of forcibly separating children from their parents.

 Zeid said that the American Association of Pediatrics called the policy “government sanctioned child abuse” that might cause “irreparable harm” with “lifelong consequences.”
 He called on the U.S. to immediately put a stop to the policy and ratify the Convention on the Rights of the Child.